orchestracities/documentation/docs/architecture.md

 The other core component of the Data Management layer is the Timeseries API.
-The role of this component is to store all the historical data of a given entity (Orion Context Broker stores only the current value in time of a data).
-The Timeseries API is provided by [Quantum Leap](https://quantumleap.readthedocs.io/en/latest/), an NGSIv2 compliant time series API.
-Quantum Leap supports as backend CrateDB, which is also supported by Grafana (see next section) to generate dashboards.
-QuantumLeap supports a variety of queries (including geographical-based), facilitating the access to historical data by services in need of working on batch data sets.
+The role of this component is to store all the historical data of a given entity (Context Broker stores only the current value in time of a data).

 ![Data Management Flow](rsrc/overview/data_management.png "Data Management Flow")